CharnelMouse/duel52/README.md

   - TwinStrike [to implement]
   - Taunt
     - 3 maximum health instead of 2 [implemented]
+    - If present, non-Taunt allies can't be attacked by non-Nimble enemies [to implement]
-    - Must be primary target, non-Taunt allies can't be secondary target for Twinstrike [to implement]
+    - If present, non-Taunt allies can't be secondary target for Twinstrike either [to implement]
   - Vampiric (replaces Trap and Foresight in solo mode) [to implement]
   - Move [to implement]
   - Empower [to implement]